-- 1. Choose a galaxy from the list. - The images are negatives, so that bright objects, such as stars and galaxies, appear dark. - There may be more than one galaxy in the image; the galaxy of interest is always the one closest to the center. - • - To measure the angular size a, click on opposite ends of the galaxy, at
+- 1. Choose a galaxy from the list. - The images are negatives, so that bright objects, such as stars and galaxies, appear dark. - There may be more than one galaxy in the image; the galaxy of interest is always the one closest to the center. - To measure the angular size a, click on opposite ends of the galaxy, at either end of the longest diameter.
+Be sure to measure all the way to the faint outer edges, otherwise you will dramatically underestimate the size of the galaxy, and introduce a systematic error.
+The computer will automatically calculate the angular diameter in milli-radians (you can ignore pixel coordinates x1,y1, x2, y2). - 2.
+Repeat step 1 for another four galaxies and record your results for a in a data table

-- 2. Repeat step 1 for another four galaxies and record your results for a in a data table - 3.
-Calculate the distance to each of the galaxies in Mpc (Megaparsecs) using equation (4) with milli-radians units for a
+3. Calculate the distance to each of the galaxies in Mpc (Megaparsecs) using equation (4) with milli-radians units for a